-Exploring development of UPRmt-based novel therapeutics for prostate and other types of aggressive cancer.
+Development of mitochondrial unfolded protein response (UPRmt)-based novel therapeutics for prostate and other types of aggressive cancer

 Our lab investigates the mitochondrial and cell death biology in cancer.
 We study fundamental aspects of how mitochondria respond to various stresses and their consequences in cancer cell death and survival.